deejaygraham/sketchnoting-for-developers/draft.md

 # Unit Test

 Good to test our code.
 Test of a good sketchnote is that you can reconstruct the highlights of the talk from your SN, to be able to recall the most important parts for you. what are you going to remember and how are you going to remember?

 If you can do this, you get a green.

 #Refactoring:

 Opportunity to refactor if you come up red.
 Use it as a learning tool for next time - Text is meaningless?
 Picture doesn't mean anything?

 #Checking in

+Share

-	After done, Post to twitter, Flickr, PInterest.
+After talk is done, photograph it and post to twitter, Flickr, PInterest.
 Tweet presenter and use event hashtag.
+Shows you've paid attention and engaged.
+It's a good way to show appreciation for the speaker (and they love it) and it can expand on and keep the conversation going after the talk, perhaps extending your knowledge or understanding further.

 Had a lot of positive feedback from this (see more later).

-share
-with twitter,
-use # and @ speaker
-keeps conversation going after the talk speakers love it
+You can tidy up and scan them in if you feel like it.
+I do for my blog but I tend to do it infrequently and in batches rather than when I do them.

-My live sn was at ddd north 14 and had some lovely conversations with the presenters after the conference was over Shows you've paid attention and engaged'
+My live sn was at ddd north 14 and had some lovely conversations with the presenters after the conference was over

-#Inspiration

-	Steal techniques - how someone draws an icon?
-Make it yours Sketchnote army
-	icon website

 #Using

 Recording your personal Conferences, talks, meetings